 You can recognize it by certain symptoms.
 Your chicken might become listless, not want to eat, have respiratory distress, diarrhea, and loss of egg production.

 In severe cases, you might see symptoms like facial swelling, blue comb and wattles, and dehydration along with respiratory distress.
 You might also see dark red and or white spots on their legs and combs.
-Other symptoms include nasal discharge tinged with blood as well as an increase in production of soft-shelled eggs.
+Other symptoms include nasal discharge tinged with blood as well as an increase in the production of soft-shelled eggs.

 Avian influenza is spread to a backyard chicken typically by wild birds, or if you’ve been exposed to an infected flock, you might bring it home to your chicken.
 Good biosecurity measures will help prevent it.